-The FRDC is one of 15 members of Agricultural Innovation Australia (AIA), a company limited by guarantee.
+The FRDC a member of Agricultural Innovation Australia (AIA), a company limited by guarantee.
 The constitution of AIA prohibits the distribution of any assets and income to its members.
 FRDC has no ownership or controlling interest in AIA that would require recognition or disclosure within FRDC's Financial Statements.